extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

     SNMP version:  ‘v2’
     SNMPv2_community: ‘public’

-For SLX and NOS devices SNMP credentials are not applicable and it can be ignored.
+For SLX and NOS devices SNMP credentials are not applicable and can be ignored.

 .. include:: /_includes/solutions/essentials/register_device_credentials.rst

-Default Credentials - In many environments, customers use common device credentials for most of the devices, users can register these common credentials as default credentials and don't have to register each device separately.
-Example below outlines the registration for a mix of platforms:
+Default Credentials: In many environments, customers use common device credentials for most devices.
+Users can register these common credentials as default credentials, rather than registering each device separately.
+This example shows how to set default credentials for a mix of platforms:

   .. code-block:: bash